Easy, Delicious and Family Friendly Miso Glazed Salmon

 However, if you're lucky enough to get fish regularly, it's fun and delicious to try other more creative recipes like this miso roasted salmon or for a fancy presentation, try Salmon En Croute with Dill Cream Sauce.
 For a perfect side dish, try this crispy and healthy herb Smashed Potato recipe.

 I no longer commercial fish but I'll be down at the dock buying my salmon from local fisherman or begging my now retired dad to take me out sport fishing!
 Happy Salmon Season, my friends!

 - 1 Sockeye Salmon, filleted and deboned or other similar sized salmon, Sockeye are approx 5-6 lbs when whole

 - ½ c Japanese Mayonnaise You can substitute regular mayonnaise

-- 1 tbsp Miso Paste, I use light miso but any type will work great
+- 1 tablespoon Miso Paste, I use light miso but any type will work great

-- 1 tbsp Mirin (Japanese Cooking Wine) Most grocery stores carry this in their Asian section, if not, substitute 1 tsp maple syrup or honey.
+- 1 tbsp Mirin (Japanese Cooking Wine) Most grocery stores carry this in their Asian section, if not, substitute 1 teaspoon maple syrup or honey.

 - Preheat your oven or BBQ to 400' F

 - Place salmon fillets skin side down on a baking sheet and then spread miso mixture evenly over both fillets.

 - Place in oven or BBQ and bake until salmon is just cooked through and top is bubbly and starting to brown, approx 8-10 min.
 Take care not to overcook your salmon-overcooked salmon is dry salmon.